cedar-ave/azure-app-insights-docfx/README.md

 # Optimize usage analytics reports of a DocFx website tracked with Azure Application Insights

 This project standardizes and adds value to usage data about site content and users.
-Final output is a CSV optimized for use in data visualization software.
+Final output is are CSVs optimized for use in data visualization software.

 - [Prerequisites](#prerequisites)
   - [Directory and site structure](#directory-and-site-structure)